litmuschaos/litmus-docs/website/docs/faq.md

 ### How is resilience score calculated?

 The Resilience score is calculated on the basis of the weightage and the Probe Success Percentage of the experiment.
 Resilience for one single experiment is the multiplication of the weight given to that experiment and the Probe Success Percentage.
 Then we get the total test result by adding the resilience score of all the experiments.
-The Final Resilience Score is calculated by dividing the total test result by the sum of the weights of all the experiments combined in the single workflow.
+The Final Resilience Score is calculated by dividing the total test result by the sum of the weights of all the experiments combined in the single chaos scenario.
 For more detail refer to [this blog](https://dev.to/litmus-chaos/how-the-resilience-score-algorithm-works-in-litmus-1d22).

 ### How can we use litmus in our DevOps pipeline/cycle?